citrineos/citrineos.github.io/docs/core-concepts/testing.md

 some helpful commands that should help in getting the Everest charger simulator running locally and targeting CitrineOS.~~~~

-You will notice in `/Server/everest` directory the new files created to support running Everest within Docker.
+You will notice in `/Server/everest` directory the~~~~ files created to support running Everest within Docker.
 In addition, we created some helpful NPM commands:

 - `npm run start-everest`